Introduction

 (when defining multipe listeners using an object) parameter you can set what the value of

-should be in the scope of the event handler.
+this should be in the scope of the event handler.

 This is handy to prevent having to temporarily save the scope

-variable or use the
+to a self or that variable or use the

-property of EcmaScript 5.
+new bind property of EcmaScript 5.

 var Module = Stapes.subclass();